 We have obtained directors and officers liability insurance for the benefit of our office holders and intend to continue to maintain such coverage and pay all premiums thereunder to the fullest extent permitted by the Companies Law.
 In addition, we have entered into agreements with each of our office holders undertaking to indemnify them to the fullest extent permitted by Israeli law.
 Furthermore, until the sixth anniversary of the effective time of the Stratasys, Inc.-Objet Ltd. merger, we covered the directors and officers of Stratasys, Inc. and its subsidiaries with respect to acts or omissions occurring prior to the effective time of the merger.
-The limits, terms and conditions of this coverage were at least as favorable as the limits, terms and conditions in the policy that Stratasys, Inc. maintained up to the effective time of the Stratasys, Inc.-Objet Ltd. merger.
+The limits, terms and conditions in the policy that Stratasys, Inc. maintained up to the effective time of the Stratasys, Inc.-Objet Ltd. merger.